 Connect Codex CLI to Cultup

 Use these instructions when a user gives you a Cultup setup message with a cu_setup_ code.
-Your goal is to exchange it locally, configure Codex CLI, verify the MCP tools, and then help the user schedule through Cultup.
+Your goal is to exchange it locally, configure Codex CLI, verify the MCP config, run Cultup's non-interactive credential health check, then verify tools in a fresh interactive Codex session before helping the user schedule through Cultup.

 Agents should prefer the compact Markdown version: /codex-instructions.md.